American University Library invites applications from innovative,

 print and electronic book titles and 180,000 media and sound

-recordings.
-AU Library has affiliate collections at the Washington
+Resource Center.
+AU Library has affiliate collections at the

-College of Law and at the Wesley Theological Seminary.
-The AU
+Washington College of Law and at the Wesley Theological Seminary.

-Library collection totals over 184,000 journal subscriptions in all
+The AU Library collection totals over 184,000 journal subscriptions

-subjects.
-The Library has 23 library faculty, 87 full-time staff
+in all subjects.
+The Library has 20 library faculty, 88 full-time

-and other professionals and about 62 student assistants.
-The
+staff and other professionals, and about 125 student assistants.

 Library is an active member of the Washington Research Library